-We will now move on to statements on Permanent Structured Cooperation, PESCO.
 I welcome the Minister of State at the Department of Defence, Deputy Paul Kehoe, to the House and invite him to make his opening statement.

 Permanent Structured Cooperation: Statements

 I welcome the opportunity to once again address the Seanad on the important issue of Permanent Structured Cooperation, commonly referred to as PESCO.
-At the outset it is important to note that debate on this topic has to be seen in the context of the current international security environment and the ever-changing, complex and intertwined nature of threats to citizens, individual states and to international peace and security.
-There is no doubt but that the European Union and its immediate and wider neighbourhood faces new and ever more complex challenges.
+It is important to note that debate on this topic has to be seen in the context of the current international security environment and the ever-changing, complex and intertwined nature of threats to citizens, individual states and to international peace and security.
+There is no doubt but that the European Union and its immediate and wider neighbourhood face new and ever more complex challenges.
 These threats to international peace and security are multidimensional and transnational in nature.
 No country or member state acting on its own can address such challenges; it requires collective co-operation.

 The EU global strategy on foreign and security policy, published in June 2016, sets the context and provides a guiding framework for the Union’s external action under the common foreign and security policy.
 The strategy identifies key security challenges facing the European Union within its neighbourhood and beyond and commits to a global order based on international law with the United Nations at its centre.
 Within the provisions of the Union’s common security and defence policy, CSDP, the strategy commits the Union to taking greater responsibility for its own security and to enhancing its capacity to contribute to international peace and security in accordance with the charter of the United Nations.